 The study – the first of its kind in the region – forecasts long-range population, employment, and economic activity in the entire Southeastern Minnesota region, on a county-by-county basis.
 The region, composed of Dodge, Fillmore, Goodhue, Houston, Mower, Olmsted, Wabasha, and Winona counties, encompasses 77 municipalities, with more than 368,000 residents and 190,000 employees.
 Here is a Link to the study

 Site selection is ever evolving and fluid, we encourage you to speak with the EDA Director for up to date firstname.lastname@example.org

 Preston Veteran Home

-Follow the Minnesota Department of Veterans Affair https://mn.gov/mdva/ link, the Department will inform the public about all three of the proposed State Veterans Homes.
-Follow information about the Federal Application – Construction – Operations & Hiring.
-Over time information be released via the MDVA website.
+Follow the Minnesota Department of Veterans Affairs Future Home information by clicking here.
+The Department will inform the public about all three of the proposed State Veterans Homes and the progress with Federal funding.

-Find more information on the Preston’s Veteran Friendly Community Campaign HERE.
+Find more information on the Preston’s Veteran Friendly Community Campaign click here.

 Preston Housing Incentive

 The Preston Economic Development Authority facilitates a City Housing Incentive to promote new construction, the purchase of existing homes and the rehabilitation of existing properties.
 If you would like to build new, purchase an existing home as a new resident to Preston or rehab your current home, contact Cathy Enerson at 507-765-2153 for more details.
 The incentive may include energy savings, free utilities, Preston Bucks, golf club memberships, Preston pool passes and permit fee reductions.